pantheon-systems/documentation/source/content/migrate-manual.md

 You should now have all three of the major components of your site imported into Pantheon.

-1. Clear your caches on the the Pantheon Dashboard.
+1. Clear your caches on the Pantheon Dashboard.

-1. Confirm that everything looks good.
+1. Confirm that everything looks and behaves as expected.

 1. Run the [terminus site:import:complete <site_name>](/guides/terminus/commands/import-complete) command to complete the import process.